Serious-senpai/lite-shell/README.md

 ## Quickstart
 This section will guide you through adding a command to the application quickly.
 We will create a command `add` which calculates the sum of 2 numbers: `add 4 5` should print a value of `9`.

 Note that commands within the application always run in the main process.
-If you want to isolate the execution in a subprocess, create an external executable (with `int main(int argc, const char *argv[])`) in [src/external](/src/external) instead.
+If you want to isolate the execution in a subprocess, create a standalone executable (with `int main(int argc, const char *argv[])`) in [src/external](/src/external) instead.

 First, navigate to [src/commands](/src/commands) and create a new file `add.hpp` (you can name this to whatever you want, but it should ends with `*.hpp`) then paste the following code:
 ```cpp